Chatuge Dam Safety Modifications

 Clay County, North Carolina and Towns County, Georgia

-TVA is evaluating the No Action Alternative and four action alternatives.
-Alternatives B and C would include rehabilitation of the spillway.
+TVA is evaluating the No Action Alternative and three action alternatives.
+Alternative B was eliminated from consideration due to safety, economic, and timeline concerns.
+Alternative C would include rehabilitation of the spillway.
 Alternatives D and E would include construction of a new spillway.
 All alternatives include replacement of the Howell Bunger Valve.
 Alternatives D and E would also include dam bank stabilization.
-All alternatives would require a temporary drawdown of the reservoir during construction.
-The maximum drawdown would be 10 feet below winter pool elevations.
-Additional information on the alternatives and drawdown durations are described in the Notice of Intent.
+All alternatives would require two seasonal drawdowns to ensure the reservoir can still provide flood control, and to ensure the safety of those working at the project site.
+The maximum drawdown would be 10 feet below winter pool elevations, or El.
+1908.
+The drawdowns are planned for the tourism off-season, in the fall and winter.
+Barring any unforeseen circumstances, TVA would plan to return the reservoir to normal summer pool around the beginning of spring, but this will be wholly dependent on the amount of rainfall in the area.

 Public Involvement